Quansight-Labs/free-threaded-compatibility/docs/porting.md

 Finally, note how the above code will ensure that only a single call to `_do_expensive_calculation` will run at any given time, regardless of `arg`.
-This may not be desirable; one would want to allow calling the function in parallel for different arguments.
+This may not be desirable; one could want to allow calling the function in parallel for different arguments.
 In that case, you need a separate lock for each `arg` - but you also need a global lock to manage your collection of locks!